jrwst36/data_science/Home_Credit_Default_Risk/README.md

 # Home Credit Default Risk
 [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) is a competition hosted by Kaggle.
 This repository is my final solution to this competition.

+The data consist of primary train/test sets and six supplemental data sets.
+These data sets can be found [here](https://www.kaggle.com/c/home-credit-default-risk/data).
+Part of this competition's challenge is to properly and effectively integrate the supplemental data with the primary data sets.
+Due to the nature of the data, there is a large amount of missing data.
+While preparing the data, I impute many of the missing values.
+However, some of the missing data is difficult to impute or it just doesn't make sense to impute.
+For this reason, I choose to work with XG Boost, an estimator that can handle missing data.